calderwoodra/productive-task-lists/README.md

 1. ~~add room database to save tasks~~
 2. ~~allow users to mark tasks complete~~
 3. ~~allow users to edit tasks~~
-4. allow users to set date and time (deadline), or start time or no time.
+4. allow users to set deadlines and reminders
-5. allow users to set repeatable
+5. allow users to set repeatable reminders
 6. sort tasks based on deadline

 ### Directories
 1. ~~allow users to select a directory~~
 2. ~~allow users to browse directories and tasks~~
 3. ~~allow users to create directories~~
-4. allow users to delete directories
-5. allow users to move directories
-6. allow users to rename directories
+4. ~~allow users to rename directories (long click)~~

 ### Launch
 1. allow users to purchase the app